How to Make Rock Candy!

 While your mixture is cooling, prepare your wooden skewers by tying bakers twine to the top of your picks.

 Then get them damp and roll in sugar.
 Once they have a coating of dry sugar on them, put them aside to dry.
-This sugar coating will give our sugar mixture something to attach itself to and help us have bigger sugar crystals in our rock candy!
+This sugar coating will give our sugar mixture something to attach itself to and help us have larger crystals in our rock candy!

 Dip Skewers in Sugar Syrup

-When they jars with sugar syrup are cool to near room temperature, remove the jars from the refrigerator.
+When the mason jars with sugar solution are cooled to near room temperature, remove the jars from the refrigerator.
 If you are adding flavoring or food coloring do that step now.

 Grow Crystals